MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-1.md

 we can search for webcam, open ports, specific ip, specific web on shodan using shodan dorks.

-Download defcon document for shodan to know more, (click here)[https://www.defcon.org/images/defcon-18/dc-18-presentations/Schearer/DEFCON-18-Schearer-SHODAN.pdf]
+Download DEFCON document for shodan to know more, (click here)[https://www.defcon.org/images/defcon-18/dc-18-presentations/Schearer/DEFCON-18-Schearer-SHODAN.pdf]

 ## censys